Britain’s famous Sycamore tree is gone. Men accused of cutting it down are on trial

 When local residents and admirers woke to the news last fall that it had been cut down in the dark of night, they wanted to know why and who could have committed such a senseless act.

-“This is a case that will be instantly recognizable to you, indeed anyone hearing the charges read out,” prosecutor Rebecca Brown said in May, as the two defendants made their first court appearance.
+“This is a case that will be instantly recognisable to you, indeed anyone hearing the charges read out,” prosecutor Rebecca Brown said in May, as the two defendants made their first court appearance.

 Word of the tree's demise spread swiftly and the impact reverberated through the wild and scenic Northumberland region.